 English Language Services also offers special programs/courses for visiting groups as well as individuals who want to study part-time.
 Contact us at email@example.com to find out more.

 Supplemental English Language Courses

-English language courses are not for academic credit and may be required as a condition of admission.
+English language courses are non-credit courses (excluding EfD) and may be required as a condition of admission.
 English Language Services offers the following programs:

 PESL courses meet the needs of international students to provide academic support for major and program courses, and the language skills and strategies needed to integrate into the global workforce after graduating.
 Courses in academic reading, writing, listening, and speaking provide a linguistic bridge and help international students acculturate to academic and social life in Chicago.
 Qualified and experienced instructors deliver carefully designed lessons to help students learn, think, and express themselves in the English language.

 Different requirements will apply based on a student’s individual needs and admission requirements, and requirements related to the student’s specific undergraduate and/or graduate programs.
 Please note: When PESL courses are required as part of admission to the university, they are required starting in the first semester of studying on campus as a student.

 Courses in the English language program, when all of the skill-building courses are taken concurrently, also serve as additional semesters for English-only students continuing from the Intensive English Program and higher-level courses for applicable pathway program students (IFY and IGY).
 English language courses for graduate and undergraduate students begin with PESL 0##.
 Undergraduate course sections begin with U. English language courses beginning with ELP 8## are taken by non-degree students opting into supplemental English language courses.